[?] Subscribe To This Site

 Attaching binding strips is the easiest method to use when completing your quilt.
 There are no mitered corners to manage!

 The process requires you to first measure the length & width of your quilt (best to take each measurement at three different locations along the width and length of your quilt - top, middle and bottom), cut your strips, machine sew them on, then lastly hand stitch them down.
 Sounds easy!!
-Following the video that demonstrates how to attach this easy binding, I have outlined the steps in detail.
+Following the video that demonstrates how easy it is to attach binding strips, I have outlined the steps in detail.

 Step 1: Measure your quilt